 B is for this blog.
 It’s inception, a pure (happy) accident.
-A way of getting new content on my photography website when we moved I started an online diary and the accompanying social media profiles.
+A way of getting new content on my photography website when we moved.
+I started an online diary and the accompanying social media profiles.
 Just blethering about our daily life as Scotland’s newest residents.
 At the start of 2018 I gave it it’s own domain as it had totally outgrown it’s original humble beginnings (what a learning curve that was).

 C is for curious.
 As a photographer I get paid to people watch and I love it!
 I’m curious to see how people engage with one another and of course, take photos of what happens in between.
 Some might call it nosey but I love looking through gaps in the fence (not in a creepy way), laying on the ground to watch a ladybird move across blades of grass and I have a thing for doors!
 They conceal so much history, personal stories, the truth.

 E is for “every day is a school day.”
 For me, practical and hands on learning is the way to do it.
 Dates, battles, names all have a better chance of sticking if I am at a castle and I am reading it in bite sized chunks, rather than reading a book.
-The whole blogging thing still continues to blow my mind each time I think about all the technical stuff I have learnt in the last three years.
+The whole blogging thing still continues to blow my mind each time I think about all the technical stuff I have learnt in the last four and a bit years.
 There is always something new to learn.
 I wonder what it will be today?

 H is for hugging trees.
 Yes I have been known to hug a tree.
 Yes I regularly place my hand on the bark to feel the tree’s energy.
 So what?
 There is something kinda special about touching something that has been alive longer than anything I have in the back of the pantry!
 Magnificent beings.
 Please hug a tree out on your next walk, I promise you will be glad you did.

 I is for Iceland.
-The Dude and I visited Iceland back in January 2014 and had our first Aurora Borealis sighting.
+Dude and I visited Iceland back in January 2014 and had our first Aurora Borealis sighting.
 A feint white line moving in the sky I must admit was a bit disappointing.
 But what an experience – standing in a field full of strangers in the pitch black and freezing cold.
 Iceland is a stunning country but I would like to return when there is more hours of day light.

 J is for journal.
 I don’t write a daily journal but I do like to write about holidays and our city breaks.
 My first one was when we went to Nepal for nearly a month back in 2013.
-At the end of each day trekking in the mountains I would spend just 30 minutes writing up the days trials and tribulations, they are a brilliant reminder of my struggles and that time I ate a vegetable bhaji that contained a whole chilli (in my defense it looked like a green been!).
+At the end of each day trekking in the mountains I would spend just 30 minutes writing up the days trials and tribulations, they are a brilliant reminder of my struggles and that time I ate a vegetable bhaji that contained a whole chilli (in my defense it looked like a green bean!).

 L is for left handed.
 I am left handed.
 I don’t turn the paper all squint when I write nor can I cut fresh bread or cheese straight to save my life.
 I use my knife and fork as a right handed person does and during my golf lessons many moons ago I played right handed too!
 Go figure?